Data Centers in Abuja

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: The market includes over 10 carriers as of September 2025.
-Carrier-neutral facilities provide interconnection between national and local fiber providers, creating a competitive environment for transit and connectivity.
+Carrier-neutral facilities provide essential interconnection points for creating resilient network architectures.

-Internet Exchange Points (IXPs): The primary exchange is the Internet Exchange Point of Nigeria (IXPN), which has a point of presence in Abuja.
-This IXP facilitates local traffic exchange, reducing latency and transit costs for Nigerian users by keeping data within the country.
+Internet Exchange Points (IXPs): The Internet Exchange Point of Nigeria (IXPN) operates a point of presence in Abuja.
+This IXP is vital for keeping local internet traffic within the region, reducing latency for end-users and lowering transit costs for providers.

-Bare Metal: Bare metal server options are available in Abuja, providing dedicated compute resources for performance-sensitive applications.
-Providers like Hivelocity offer solutions suitable for workloads requiring direct hardware access.
+Bare Metal: Bare metal server options are available in the market, providing dedicated compute resources for performance-sensitive applications.
+Providers such as Hivelocity offer solutions suitable for demanding workloads.

 Power Analysis